South Yorkshire PEEL 2016

 - the proportion of OAs that are a very high challenge to police based on the predicted level of anti-social behaviour is broadly in line with the national level of one percent;

 - the proportion of OAs that are very high challenge to police for the predicted level of emergency and priority calls for assistance at incidents is broadly in line with the national level of one percent; and

 - the proportion of OAs that are very high challenge to police for the predicted level of emergency and priority calls for assistance at crimes is broadly in line with the national level of one percent.

 As an indication of the challenge for the police to reach citizens in all parts of South Yorkshire we calculated the average travel time and distance from the central point of the force area to the centre of each of the 4,411 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-South Yorkshire has 215 miles of motorways and trunk roads; the average travel distance of 10 miles (longest 32 miles and shortest 0.1 miles) and the average travel time of 22 minutes are lower than the respective national averages of 17 miles and 30 minutes.
+South Yorkshire has 91 miles of motorways and trunk roads; the average travel distance of 10 miles (longest 32 miles and shortest 0.1 miles) and the average travel time of 22 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
 This demonstrates the size of South Yorkshire and the nature of its roads.